 1. Introduction: Why you’re writing and where you saw the job post

 This first paragraph is simple enough.
 You’re essentially letting an employer know that you’re interested in working for them.
 Be sure to specify the position for which you’re applying, and let the school, language institute, or online company know where you saw the job advertisement.
-Employers appreciate when applicants mention where they saw the job posting because it allows them to get a better idea of where their advertising time and money are best spent.
+Employers appreciate it when applicants mention where they saw the job posting, because that information helps employers determine where their advertising time and money are best spent.

-2. Why you want this particular job and would be great for it
+2. Why you want this particular job, and how you would be great for it

 This is perhaps the most important paragraph to consider when writing a cover letter to teach abroad or online because this is where you’ll really demonstrate why someone should hire you.